- All Topics

-There are many factors that can affect oil filtration.
-These can include the oil's viscosity, flow and pressure of the oil system, oil type, the components to be protected and their cleanliness requirements, the conditions of the operating environment, and the physical filter (size, media, micron rating, dirt-holding capacity, bypass valve cracking pressure, etc.), as well as the cost of the filter.
+Whether you are using inline filters or an advanced offline oil regeneration system, the quality and specifications of the filter media you choose should take into account OEM recommendations as well as any unique aspects of your equipment's operating environment like temperature or contamination extremes.
+Beyond these aspects, there are many other factors that can affect oil filtration.
+These can include the oil's viscosity, flow and pressure of the oil system, oil type, the components to be protected and their cleanliness requirements, and the physical filter (size, media, micron rating, dirt-holding capacity, bypass valve cracking pressure, etc.), as well as the cost of replacement filter elements and associated labor.
+By understanding these key elements, you can make a data-driven decision about your filtration that leads to longer machine asset life and less frequent drain and fill procedures.

 The maximum pressure drop across a full-flow filter element is determined by the bypass valve spring setting.
 As a result, a filter with a higher bypass valve cracking pressure will be more effective and provide longer life than a filter that has a low bypass cracking pressure.